 The project of national liberal power failed.
 The nation proved to be too vast an area over which to cultivate that shared self-understanding necessary to a community in the formative or constitutional sense.
 The only cohesion granted was during all-out wartime.

 Civilisation, though praised, ceases to exert a beneficial influence once it has gone beyond the bounds of moderation.
 It may prove to as prolific a source of evil as it was formerly for good.
 The system of checks and balances embodied in the juridical system may prove to become redundant once we have learned to love each other enough, or at the very least when we have obtained sufficient knowledge of each other for that love to serve alone, save only when excessive concern for others in the form of interfering and acting on their behalf.
-To prevent polarisation, the only laws in such a society would then involve limiting of Love’s application.
+To prevent polarisation, the only laws in such a society would then involve the limiting of Love’s application.

 Concerning the occupation of statecraft, when the egotistical self-centred energies are simplified, then embodied in select, individuals, then channelled into abstract decision-making machinery in the discursive process where they are processed, refined, smoothed-over and glossed on.
 This functions as arbitration or making of agreements, the cement of societies.
 Before the Information Revolution, progress in a liberal state depended on the ability to read books at least a little faster than they were written, and also to understand what was read.
 Increasingly in modem times the democratic process is cut short as the main topic of discussion becomes how best to pursue the latest technology.

 Why and how did the state arise in the first place?
-The process of its very formation violated fundamental human rights.
+Did the process of its very formation violate fundamental human rights?
 According to a judge one must have a fixed place in life, a station, a place to live, a location; liberty is seen as a disorder by society.
 Nazi propagandists claimed that the Jew, gypsy and those with wandering in their blood could find no place in a stable Reich.
 Psychiatrists, politicians and tyrants assure us that the wandering life is an aberrant form of behaviour, a sickness which, in the interests of society, ought to be suppressed in the name of civilisation.
-Men were supposed to sacrifice their intuitive, passionate, emotional side and women were denied full cultural integration (with notable exceptions!) in all the spheres of life.
-An absolute division between public and private.
+Men were supposed to sacrifice their intuitive, passionate, emotional side and women were once denied full cultural integration (with notable exceptions!) in all the spheres of life.
+There was an absolute division between public and private.
 Feminism as situationism means that elaborate analyses are made redundant because change would otherwise be rooted in the situations from which the problems emerged, safely reduced to the distance of an explanation.
 In doing so we are already in denial about a problem and excused from the necessity to act in the here-and-now.
 Consider tragedy, joy, human affairs, life and death with the so-called ‘objectivity’ of the intellectual: emotional self-mutilation.
 Engender respect in every human for every living thing and you have the solution to the crime of violent rape; for as we disrespect the planet, abuse it and exploit it, so we abuse and alienate our fellows.
 The language of the ideal consumer is when he/she can amass the greatest amount of material possessions with the smallest possible vocabulary.

 Conversely, language can be allowed to blossom like a tree in the dense heart of mankind.